 So, if you are furnishing services, materials, equipment or labor on a “work of improvement,” and you’re one of these listed types of parties…you can file a mechanics lien in California.

 Can’t figure it out?
 Don’t stress yourself, even attorneys like me will acknowledge that there is a lot of gray area here.
 There are a lot of situations when one may find themselves wondering…did I work on an improvement?
 Do I fall into one of these categories?

-The good news is that California pretty liberally interprets these definitions to include folks, rather than exclude them.
-Here are some examples of folks who can not file mechanic’s liens in California:
+The good news is that California is liberal in the way it interprets these definitions to include folks, rather than exclude them.
+Here are some examples of folks who can not file mechanics liens in California:

 - Watchmen over job sites